vicent-dev/notice-me/Readme.md

 ### ⚠️🛠️⚠️🛠️⚠️🛠️️ Project under construction ⚠️🛠️⚠️🛠️⚠️🛠️️

-Notice-me is a server (golang) / client (react) microservice that allows you to implement frontend async notifications from your backend system/s via websockets.
+Notice-me is a server (golang) / client (js) microservice that allows you to implement frontend async notifications from your backend system/s via websockets.

 Create notifications from frontend or other backend service and notify to all clients available.